Centralist Republic of Mexico: Paredes Administration

 On 3 January, Mariano Paredes ascended to the presidency.
 On 26 January 1846, an official government convocation was decreed summoning an extraordinary congress with the power to make constitutional changes.
 It was to be made up of 160 deputies, organized on a corporatist basis, representing not geographical areas, but nine classes: land owners, merchants, miners, manufacturers, literary men, magistrates, public functionaries, clergy, and army, elected by the members of those classes.

 The United States had annexed Texas in December 1845 and troops led by Zachary Taylor had begun to patrol territory that Mexico still claimed.
-Mexican troops clashed with American troops through the Thornton Affair on the Rio Grande in 25 April 1846 and the United States declared war in response on 12 May.
+Mexican troops clashed with American troops through the Thornton Affair on the Rio Grande on 25 April 1846 and the United States declared war in response on 12 May.